Jazz-Ed Ottawa Youth Band

-The Ottawa Jazz Festival in partnership with Carleton University presents an opportunity for some of the city’s most talented young jazz musicians to get involved in a 16-week program giving them the opportunity to study with some of the best professional musicians from Ottawa and beyond as well as a chance to perform with talented peers from across the city.
+The Ottawa Jazz Festival in partnership with Carleton University presents an opportunity for some of the city’s most talented young musicians to get involved in a 12-week jazz program.
+The students will have the opportunity to study with some of the best professional musicians from Ottawa and beyond as well as a chance to perform with talented peers from across the city.

-The cost of the program is $150 per student (payable before the start of the program).
+The cost of the program is $150 per student (payable upon starting the program).

 The program has a limited number of spaces that will be picked on a competitive basis by a jury.
-All instruments are welcome to apply.
+All instruments (including vocals) are welcome to apply.

 Jazz-Ed is an education outreach program presented by the Ottawa Jazz Festival.
 Our objective is to enrich the lives of our next generation through music.
 Our programs teach the rich art form of jazz through interactive curriculum coached by professional Teaching Artists.
 Students discover the creativity that lies within, learn to work as a team, and gain confidence as artists and people.